Charge multiple Apple devices at once with these wireless charging stations

 Best design: NYTSTND QUAD TRAY MagSafe

 For a multi-functional charging station that also looks like a million bucks, the NYTSTND Quad Tray is a beautifully designed dock in a flat tray-like shape.
 The Quad Tray includes wireless charging pads for the iPhone, Apple Watch, and AirPods to charge simultaneously.
-It also features a built-in lightning or USB-C connector that will charge your iPad at the same time.
+It also features a built-in Lightning or USB-C connector that will charge your iPad simultaneously.

 Because it is MagSafe-enabled, this dock will charge the iPhone at optimal speed and keep it in place.
-The Apple Watch charger supports Nightstand Mode, and the iPad charger keeps the iPad propped up in optimal viewing position.
+The Apple Watch charger supports Nightstand Mode, and the iPad charger keeps the iPad propped up in an optimal viewing position.
 It's a convenient solution all-around, and this station happens to look slick while it charges all your devices.

 Pros: